Alan-Jowett/ctsTraffic/documents/media_streaming_protocol_migration_plan.md

      - Implement `MakeSynTask`/`MakeSynAckTask`/`MakeAckTask` to populate a `ctsTask` that will be queued on the socket sending path.
 These should set the ProtocolFlag in the first 2 bytes and follow the 26-byte header layout for headered datagrams.
 For control frames SequenceNumber/QPC/QPF SHOULD be zero.
      - Implement `ParseControlFrame` to run during receive parsing when ProtocolFlag is a control value.

-3. Update send-side code to use SYN instead of legacy START
+3. Update send-side code to use SYN when enabled; otherwise preserve START behavior
    - Files: `ctsIOPatternMediaStream.cpp`, potentially other IO pattern or client-init code that sends `START`.
    - Locations:
      - `ctsIOPatternMediaStream.cpp` — replace `c_startBuffer[] = "START"` and its `resendTask` / Send logic with calls to produce a `SYN` control task (using `MakeSynTask`).
      - Any other call-sites that construct a task with `g_udpDatagramStartString` or `MediaStreamAction::START` (see `ctsMediaStreamProtocol.hpp`) should be updated to build a SYN headered frame instead.
    - Actions:
-     - Replace send of the 5-byte payload with an enqueued headered `SYN` task.
+     - When the 3‑way handshake mode is enabled (via CLI/config), replace send of the 5-byte payload with an enqueued headered `SYN` task.
+When disabled, preserve the existing `START` send logic.
-     - Ensure retransmission/backoff logic is preserved but operates on the SYN task.
+     - Ensure retransmission/backoff logic is preserved and applies to whichever discovery mechanism is active (legacy START or 3‑way SYN).

 4. Update receive-side parsing and handshake state machine
    - Files: `ctsMediaStreamProtocol.hpp`, `ctsIOPatternMediaStream.cpp`, `ctsIOPattern.cpp`, `ctsSocketBroker.cpp`/`ctsSocket.cpp` (where inbound datagrams are parsed/handled).